 Although tai chi is slow and gentle and doesn't leave you breathless, it addresses the key components of fitness — muscle strength, flexibility, balance, and, to a lesser degree, aerobic conditioning.
 Here's some of the evidence:

 Flexibility.
-Women in the 2006 Stanford study significantly boosted upper- and lower-body flexibility as well as strength.
+Tai chi can boost upper- and lower-body flexibility as well as strength.

 Balance.
 Tai chi improves balance and, according to some studies, reduces falls.
 Proprioception — the ability to sense the position of one's body in space — declines with age.
 Tai chi helps train this sense, which is a function of sensory neurons in the inner ear and stretch receptors in the muscles and ligaments.
 Tai chi also improves muscle strength and flexibility, which makes it easier to recover from a stumble.
 Fear of falling can make you more likely to fall; some studies have found that tai chi training helps reduce that fear.

 Aerobic conditioning.
 Depending on the speed and size of the movements, tai chi can provide some aerobic benefits.
-But in the Japanese study, only participants assigned to brisk walking gained much aerobic fitness.
 If your clinician advises a more intense cardio workout with a higher heart rate than tai chi can offer, you may need something more aerobic as well.